 Strictly Wandsworth

-The inaugural event of Wandsworth Council’s tenure as London Borough of Culture will see the Battersea Park fountains transform into an electrifying celebration of dance and movement.
+The inaugural event of Wandsworth Council’s tenure as London Borough of Culture saw the Battersea Park fountains transform into an electrifying celebration of dance and movement.
+It was a spectacular event, thank you to everyone who was involved and to everyone who came along.

 Need to Know